pond/dnd/party_oswen/campaign_8/playlists/part_3.md

 ### Chapter Three: Retribution

-* (Battlestar Galactica S4) Laura Runs: The Rope And The Cyclops
+* (Assassin's Creed II / Best Of) The Madam: The Rope And The Cyclops
 * (Blue Planet II) Blue Planet: The Under And Over Travel Montage
 * (Genshin Forest) A Sense Of Furtive Unrest: Mingling In The Crowd
 * (Final Fantasy VII Remake) Seven Seconds Till The End: Theatre Of Shadows